 - Earn 1 Elite Night Credit toward Elite Status for every $5,000 in qualifying purchases made on your card.

 - Sign-up Bonus.
-Earn 3 free nights (with each night valued up to 50,000 bonus points) after you make qualifying purchases.
+Earn 3 Free Night Awards (each night valued up to 50,000 points) after qualifying purchases.

 - Key Fees.
 The card’s annual fee is $95.
 There are no foreign transaction fees.
 Balance transfers cost the greater of $5 or 5%, and cash advances cost the greater of $10 or 5%.

 Best for General Travel Rewards: Chase Sapphire Reserve® Card

 The Chase Sapphire Reserve® Card is an exclusive travel rewards card that’s ideal for folks who spend heavily at hotels.
 And unlike most of the cards on this list, it’s not tied to a particular hotel brand — meaning you’re free to use it wherever and whenever you choose without missing out on hotel rewards and perks.